OCA/business-requirement/business_requirement_versioning/README.rst

 This module is part of a set of modules (`Business Requirements <https://github.com/OCA/business-requirement/blob/10.0/README.md>`_)

-This module adds the following features:
+This module adds a button to create a new version of an existing BR.

-This module adds an renew button, and if you click on it you will get the same application as the current application.
+When clicking on it:

+* a new version of the current BR will be created
+* a related number ("-1", "-2" etc.) will be added to original BR
+* original BR will be set in specific state
+* smart buttons relating all documents have been added for easy searching.

 Usage
 =====